yacoob/aib2ofx/README.md

 # aib2ofx
-...or how to suck data out of AIB's online interface, and format it into `OFX` file.
+...or how to grab transaction data out of AIB's online interface, and format it into `OFX` file.
-Also supports conversion of pre-downloaded AIB e-statements.

 ## Installation

-If your `pip` install is new enough, it's sufficient to run this:

-    pip install 'git+git://github.com/yacoob/aib2ofx.git@HEAD'

-If your `pip` doesn't support installing from VCS sources, or you just want to do things the traditional way, execute following commands:

-    umask 022
-    python setup.py build
-    sudo python setup.py install

-All missing dependencies should be installed as well.
-If that has completed successfully, you should find `aib2ofx` command in your Python's `bin` dir.
+    pipenv --two install 'git+git://github.com/yacoob/aib2ofx.git@master#egg=aib2ofx'

+This will create a virtualenv for `aib2ofx`, fetch its code then install it with all dependencies.
+Once that completes, you'll find `aib2ofx` executable in the `bin` directory of this new virtualenv.

-## How to use
+## Usage

-Create a `~/.aib-sucker` file, with AIB login details.
+Create a `~/.aib2ofx.json` file, with AIB login details.
 Set the permission bits to 0600 to prevent other system users from reading it.

-    touch ~/.aib-sucker
+    touch ~/.aib2ofx.json
-    chmod 0600 ~/.aib-sucker
+    chmod 0600 ~/.aib2ofx.json

 It has a JSON format, single object with one key per AIB login you want to use.